ftp24/Tax-E/README.md

 3. Ratings and Complains: At the end of every ride, customers can rate their ride, the can also make a complain if there are any
 4. In-app messaging: Customer and driver can communicate with each other via the app

-Commands to run front-end
+Commands to run front-end:
-First navigate to Tax-E directory
+First navigate to the Tax-E directory
 1. npm -i
 2. npm start

-Commands To run back-end
+Commands To run back-end:
-First navigate to Tax-E-Backend directory
+First navigate to the Tax-E-Backend directory
 1. pip install -r requirements.txt
 2. export FLASK_APP=taxibackend
 3. export FLASK_ENV=development